bentoml/BentoML/docs/source/concepts/runner.rst

 In BentoML, Runner represents a unit of computation that can be executed on a remote Python worker and scales independently.

-Runner allow :ref:`bentoml.Service <reference/core:bentoml.Service>` to parallelize
+Runner allows :ref:`bentoml.Service <reference/core:bentoml.Service>` to parallelize
 multiple instances of a :ref:`bentoml.Runnable <reference/core:bentoml.Runnable>` class, each on its own Python worker.
 When a BentoServer is launched, a group of runner worker processes will be created, and :code:`run` method calls made from the